 The week leading up to Father’s Day is celebrated each year as Men’s Health Week.
 Making men aware of health issues that can affect them will assist in the prevention of these conditions, positively affecting their health and lifespan while reducing medical costs associated with long term debilitating diseases.
 Long term health begins with obtaining a baseline of your current health status.
-Such an assessment begins with diagnostic testing and tests to check on heart health are good places to start.
+Such an assessment begins with diagnostic testing and tests like EKG to check on heart health are good places to start.

 What is an EKG?